 - Additional Income: Income from rentals, patents, and other passive income streams decreases the withdrawal rate from the portfolio and, thus, the stress from sequence risk.

 - Dampen Volatility—during downturns in the market, think about strategies and investments that may be less affected by the chaos.

 - Volatility Ladders: “Ladders” of CDs, bonds, or MYGAs.
 Consider laddering a combination of 2 or 3 of these depending on interest rates.

 - Planned Allocation Strategies: Rising equity glide paths or bond tents are important considerations.

-- Goal Segmentation Strategies: Guaranteed fixed income “floor” provided through social security, pensions, annuities or TIPS ladder.
+- Goal Segmentation Strategies: Guaranteed fixed income “floor” provided through social security, pensions, annuities, or TIPS.

-- Classic Buffer Assets: Cash value life insurance and reverse mortgages have low correlation to market returns and tax-free “income.”
+- Classic Buffer Assets: Cash-value life insurance and reverse mortgages have a low correlation to market returns and tax-free “income.”